-I love to play my favorite songs on the car stereo while driving, and one day I noticed that there were scratches on it, and it looked ugly.
+I love to play my favourite songs on the car stereo while driving, and one day I noticed that there were scratches on it, and it looked ugly.

 It does not take much effort to remove scratches from the car radio screen, but how to do it correctly?
 Let’s find out.